-Our facilities include innovations such as proton beam therapy, 4D CT scanning and the region's only operating room dedicated to intraoperative radiation therapy (IORT).
+Our facilities include innovations such as proton therapy, 4D CT scanning and the region's only operating room dedicated to intraoperative radiation therapy (IORT).
 The cornerstone of our program, however, is our team of radiation oncologists.
 Drawing on their experience with today's advanced techniques and technologies, they design effective treatments tailored to the needs of each patient.

 Clinical Services and Special Programs

 We offer a comprehensive outpatient clinic and inpatient consultation services of all gastrointestinal cancers which may benefit from radiation therapy.

 Specific clinical services include:

 - Linear accelerator based fractionated radiation therapy: Utilizing a variety of technological treatment planning including 3D conformal radiation therapy, intensity modulated radiation therapy (IMRT), and volumetric modulated arc radiotherapy (VMAT).
 We use image-guidance (IGRT) to treat large, complex tumors to high doses while sparing surrounding normal tissue.

 - Proton therapy: Exploring the potential role for proton therapy in the treatment of GI cancers on study.
 Careful patient selection is used for study eligibility due to the limited availability of proton therapy.
 We are currently evaluating the role of proton therapy for pancreatic cancer, liver cancer, and anal cancer.